rfg-modding/SyncFaction/docs/modding/binary_patch.md

 > Advanced feature!
 >
 > It doesn't really have a use-case for regular mods.
-Intended for Terraform patch and RSL developers.
+Intended for Terraform patch and Reconstructor developers.

 If you want to slightly edit a large file and want to save some bandwidth, you can create a binary patch and SF will apply it.